Jim O'Callaghan: Political career

 He was a member of Dublin City Council from 2009 to 2016.
 He unsuccessfully ran as a candidate for Fianna Fáil in the 2007 general election in Dublin South-East.
-O'Callaghan practises as a barrister and is a senior counsel.

 He was a member of the Fianna Fáil negotiating team in talks on government formation in 2016.
 Early on 9 April 2016, O'Callaghan's home hosted a covert meeting between O'Callaghan, Leo Varadkar, Deirdre Gillane (chief adviser of Micheál Martin) and Andrew McDowell (a policy adviser of Enda Kenny).
 It lasted for more than an hour.

-On 19 May 2016, he was appointed as Fianna Fáil Spokesperson for Justice and Equality, by party leader Micheál Martin.
-As the Opposition Spokesperson for Justice and Equality, he drafted and secured cross-party support his Parole Bill which was passed by the Oireachtas and became an Act.
+On 19 May 2016, he was appointed as Fianna Fáil Spokesperson for Justice and Equality by party leader Micheál Martin.
+He drafted and secured cross-party support for his Parole Bill which was passed by the Oireachtas and became an Act.
 It reformed the parole system giving victims of crime and their families the right to be heard during the parole process.

-O’Callaghan also introduced a Judicial Appointments Commission Bill on 18 October 2016 that sought to amend the process by which judges were appointed.
-Although the Bill passed second stage of Dáil Éireann., it was not supported by the Fine Gael minority Government which instead pursued legislation proposed by the Minister for Transport, Shane Ross, though with changes.
+O'Callaghan also introduced a Judicial Appointments Commission Bill on 18 October 2016 that sought to amend the process by which judges were appointed.
+Although the Bill passed second stage in the Dáil, it was not supported by the Fine Gael minority government which instead pursued legislation proposed by the Minister for Transport, Shane Ross, though with changes.

 In November 2016, O'Callaghan met with some of those who had been sexually abused as boys by Bill Kenneally, Fianna Fáil tallyman and cousin of former Fianna Fáil TD Brendan Kenneally.
 Brendan Kenneally had previously acknowledged that he had been aware of his cousin's crimes before his sentencing to 14 years imprisonment.
 On 10 July 2018 the Government established a Commission of Investigation under Judge Barry Hickson to investigate the Kenneally allegations.

+During the 2018 referendum campaign to remove the constitutional prohibition of abortion by repealing the Eighth Amendment, O'Callaghan stated he was against the proposal to legalise abortion on request up to 12 weeks in pregnancy.

-At the general election in February 2020, O'Callaghan was re-elected as a TD for the Dublin Bay South constituency.
-In July 2020 O'Callaghan declined the position of Minister of State at the Department of Justice in the Government of the 33rd Dáil offered to him by Taoiseach Micheál Martin, stating that he wished to remain on the backbenches, providing a voice in Fianna Fáil outside of government, while also making the party more attractive to younger voters.
-In September 2020 O’Callaghan told RTÉ radio he was, in fact, interested in becoming the leader of Fianna Fáil following Martin.
+At the 2020 general election, O'Callaghan was re-elected as a TD for the Dublin Bay South constituency.
+In July 2020 O'Callaghan declined the position of Minister of State at the Department of Justice in the 32nd government of Ireland offered to him by Taoiseach Micheál Martin, stating that he wished to remain on the backbenches, providing a voice in Fianna Fáil outside of government, while also making the party more attractive to younger voters.
+In September 2020 O'Callaghan told RTÉ Radio he was interested in becoming the leader of Fianna Fáil following Martin.

-O’Callaghan was appointed as the party’s spokesman on justice matters by Martin on 17 December 2020.
+O'Callaghan was appointed as the party's spokesman on justice matters by Martin on 17 December 2020.

-O'Callaghan was the Fianna Fáil Director of Elections for the 2021 Dublin Bay South by-election.
+O'Callaghan was the Fianna Fáil Director of Elections for the 2021 Dublin Bay South by-election in which the party's candidate came in fifth position.

+At the 2024 general election, O'Callaghan was re-elected to the Dáil.
+On 23 January 2025, he was appointed as Minister for Justice, Home Affairs and Migration in the government led by Micheál Martin.